Get the latest from TODAY

 Patel offered some examples: a child who never used to get up at night to urinate who now needs to get up two or three times a night to use the bathroom; a teen who is usually social or active but starts staying at home more often or withdrawing from usual activities; or a teen with a voracious appetite who is still losing weight, maybe also looking pale or unwell.

-"I most certainly never thought about diabetes for one minute" before this spring, said Crescitelli.
+"I most certainly never thought about diabetes for one minute" before this happened, Crescitelli said.
 "In my wildest imagination, I wouldn't have guessed this diagnosis.
 Know these basic symptoms and look for patterns over time," she said, adding that her son's diagnosis has "changed" her.

 Editor's Note: This story was first published on August 15, 2016.